Multicore Quantum Computing: Distributing Bell pairs using cavities

 In particular, we numerically simulate the evolution of the system's state under the Hamiltonian defined in \cref{eq:two_qubit_hamiltonian} while also accounting for different noise processes via the general Lindblad master equation as

 Here $\gamma_i$ are positive rates, and $\hat{A}_{i}$ are Lindblad terms.
 Thereafter we denote each noise process using a tuple $(\gamma_i,A_i)$.
 In this work, we focus on three sources of noise.
 First, we consider cavity loss $(\kappa,a)$ as defined by a cavity loss rate $\kappa$ and the annihilation operator $a$.
 Then, we consider spin dephasing $\left(1/(2T_{2,s}),s_z\right)$ characterised by the spin decoherence time $T_{2,s}$ and the Pauli operator $s_z$.
 Finally, we consider charge noise $\left(1/(2T_{2,c}),\tau_z\right)$ as defined by the charge decoherence time $T_{2,c}$ and the Pauli operator $\tau_z$.
-Our model assumes a time-independent Hamiltonian and the high-frequency fluctuations of the detunings are accounted for in the charge noise model \cite{abadillo-urielLongrangeTwohybridqubitGates2021}.
+Our model assumes a time-independent Hamiltonian and the high-frequency fluctuations of the detunings are accounted for in the charge noise model \cite{abadillo-urielLongrangeTwohybridqubitGates2021a}.
+While this charge dephasing $T_{2,c} \leq 400$ ns is significantly faster than spin dephasing, we note that in our protocol quantum information is never stored in the charge state -- the charge degree of freedom merely acts as an interaction mediator for a brief period of time $\approx 15$ ns.